What is cyberbullying?

 Cyberbullying has caused one in five students in the world to miss school, according to a UNICEF study reflects a worrying situation for thousands of children who are being harassed on the Internet by their classmates.
 Some countries, however, have reduced the number of attacks with a brilliant idea: the KiVa program.

 When seeking solutions, those surveyed look to their governments.
 However, they are not finding any answers, or at least that is what can be deduced from the following figure: 76% of those interviewed believe that the governments of the countries examined do not pay sufficient attention to cyberbullying.
-It is also notable that 25% of those interviewed did not even know what cyberbullying was, although people are generally more aware of this topic than in 2011.
-At that time, the percentage who did not know was 34%.
 For UNESCO this problem was threatening the attainment of Sustainable Development Goal 4, seeking quality education, and therefore it promoted a worldwide campaign against this type of attitude with the backing of the NGO No Bully.
 Its objective was specifically to set up a creative collaboration between institutions, to raise awareness by making access to materials easier and to provide clear guidance on how to promote change.

 Characteristics and consequences of cyberbullying